thaines/helit/utils/readme.txt

 A selection of miscellaneous utilities, for doing various boring tasks.

 cvarray.py - Code for converting between open cv and numpy arrays.
+No longer necesary - kept for historical code.

 prog_bar.py - A simple progress bar object, for command line interface feedback.